ellietms/ellietms/README.md

-### 🌼 Hi there 🤗
+### 🌼  Hi there 🌼

-✨ I am working as a Software Engineer at Capgemini, I am passionate about improving my current skills and learning more new skills.
+🌼 I am working as a Software Engineer at Capgemini, I am passionate about improving my current skills and learning more new skills.
 I am a quick leaner with strong   attention to details.

-🌼 I am really enthusiastic about learning new skills , improving my knowledge and doing volunteering.
+🌼 I am really enthusiastic about learning new skills , improving my knowledge and I love doing different volunteering.

+🌼 I love reading books on Personal Developments and Science.

 <!--